Avery Point Faculty eNotes

 Cancellations: If the Avery Point campus closes due to weather or other emergencies, you will receive an email to your UConn email account informing you of the cancellation.
 There will also be an announcement on local television stations.
 Otherwise, you may call 860-486-3768; a recorded message will tell you the status of campus activities.
 Do not call any campus office for cancellation information, since when classes are cancelled due to inclement weather, they are likewise closed.
 Sign up for text alerts at: alert.uconn.edu.

-If you need to cancel a class because of a last-minute emergency, call Cindy at 860-405-9289 or Deb at 860-405-9201 or email email@example.com or firstname.lastname@example.org.
+If you need to cancel a class because of a last-minute emergency, call Cindy at 860-405-9289 or Dan at 860-405-9057 or email firstname.lastname@example.org or email@example.com.
 It’s also a good idea to publish information in your syllabus about how you address cancellations.
 If the electricity/power is still on, please email your students through PeopleSoft StudentAdmin or HuskyCT.

-Career services: Students who wish to explore career options should speak to the Director of Avery Point Student Services, the Associate Director of Advising, or their academic advisor.
+Career services: Students who wish to explore career options should speak to Bob Volle, Career Services Program Director in Branford House 313.
+His contact information is (860-486-8346) or Robert.Volle_jr@uconn.edu.
 Avery Point students also have access to the services and resources available on the Storrs campus.

 Catalog: The UConn general catalog is the contract or agreement under which a particular class of students abides.
 Students can adopt later catalog criteria, but not earlier ones.
 The current catalog can be found at http://www.catalog.uconn.edu.